FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

 \subsection{Momentum}

-Momentum accelerates convergence of first-order optimizers and is adapted by many popular optimizers~\cite{qian1999momentum,adam_2014}.
-When using momentum, the descent direction is computed on $\bar{g}$, instead of $g$, where $\bar{g}$ is a linear combination of the current and past gradients. $\bar{g}$ is defined differently by different optimizers.
-Momentum could also be used by FOSI; however, FOSI and the base optimizer must apply the same linear combination on $g_1$ and $g_2$ to maintain FOSI's correctness, i.e., maintain the orthogonality of $f_1$ and $f_2$.
-Applying the same linear combination entails $\bar{g} = \bar{g_1} + \bar{g_2}$.
+Momentum accelerates convergence of first-order optimizers and is adapted by many popular optimizers~\citep{qian1999momentum,adam_2014}.
+When using momentum, the descent direction is computed on $\bar{g}$, instead of $g$, where $\bar{g}$ is a linear combination of the current and past gradients.
+Momentum could also be used by FOSI; however, FOSI and the base optimizer must apply the same linear combination on $g_1$ and $g_2$, which entails $\bar{g} = \bar{g_1} + \bar{g_2}$, to maintain the orthogonality of $f_1$ and $f_2$.
 We can use $\bar{g}, \bar{g_1}, \bar{g_2}$ in the proof of Lemma~\ref{lemma:diagonal_preconditioner}, instead of $g, g_1, g_2$ and obtain similar results.